labbsr0x/go-horse/README.md

 ```
 Weird.
 Wasn't expecting this.

-A simple test : the same benchmark code that was running inside the plugin but now running directly in go-horse code.
+A simple test: the same benchmark code that was running inside the plugin but now running directly in go-horse code.
 No go plugins involved here.

 ```terminal
 [bruno@labbsr0x wrk2]$ wrk -t8 -c100 -d5s -R10000 http://localhost:8080/v1.39/containers/json?all=1